 Sacramento, CA 95814 916-442-7092

 The best part of bringing newcomers here is the surprise factor.
-Opened in 1939, Frank Fat’s is a household name in Sacramento, but even after more than 70 years, there’s still an air of mystery, and perhaps a bit of intimidation, for the uninitiated.
-Alone on its block, the entrance exudes a private-club aura.
-But once first-timers are inside, they instantly feel at home, thanks primarily to the friendly, old-school service.
-It’s also a longtime haunt for many of the Capitol’s power brokers, including Governor Brown.
-As soon as you try the deservedly celebrated honey walnut prawns, the insanely good salt and pepper calamari (or shrimp) or the New York steak (all served on heated plates, a nice touch), you’ll quickly realize there’s actually a reason this is the longest-running fine-dining restaurant in the city.
-And don’t forget a slice of the famed banana cream pie (or delicious chocolate cream, too).
+Opened in 1939, Frank Fat’s is a household name in Sacramento, but, even after 78 years, there’s still an air of mystery, and perhaps a bit of intimidation, for the uninitiated.
+Alone on its block, the restaurant exudes a private-club aura on the outside.
+But once first-timers are inside, they instantly feel at home, thanks primarily to the friendly, old-school service and comfy booths in the back.
+It’s also a longtime haunt for many of the Capitol’s power brokers, including Gov. Brown.
+As soon as you try the deservedly celebrated honey walnut prawns, the insanely good salt and pepper calamari or the New York steak (served on a heated plate, a nice touch), you’ll quickly realize there’s actually a reason this is the longest-running fine-dining restaurant in the city.
+And don’t forget a slice of the famed banana cream pie.